Supermartingales as Radon-Nikodym densities and related measure extensions: F ollmer measures associated to a supermartingale

-If $(Q, \tau)$ is a F\"ollmer pair for the $P$--supermartingale $Z$ then the pair $(Z, \tau)$ is called the \emph{Kunita-Yoeurp-decomposition} of $Q$ with respect to $P$.
-In that case, the two measures $Q|_{\F_t}[\cdot \cap \{t \ge \tau\}]$ and $P|_{\F_t}[\cdot]$ are singular for each $t \geq 0$ as the second one has full mass on the event $\{\tau = \infty\}$ while the first one assigns measure zero to it.
-Hence, the Kunita-Yoeurp-decomposition can be interpreted as a progressive Lebesgue decomposition on filtered probability spaces.
-The decomposition was introduced by \cite{Kunita1976} for Markov processes.
-The general formulation is due to \cite{Yoeurp1985}, who used it to prove a generalized Girsanov theorem for probability measures that are not necessarily absolutely continuous with respect to each other.
+Note that every F\"ollmer measure $Q$ is defined on $(\Omega,\F)$, despite the fact that~(\ref{ekunita-yoeurp}) only involves the restriction of $Q$ to $\F_\infty\subset\F$.
+If $(Q, \tau)$ is a F\" ollmer pair for the \mbox{$P$-}supermartingale $Z$ then the pair $(Z, \tau)$ is called the \emph{Kunita--Yoeurp decomposition} of $Q$ with respect to $P$.
+In that case, the two measures $Q\mid _{\F_t}[\cdot\cap\{t \ge \tau\}]$ and $P\mid _{\F_t}[\cdot]$ are singular for each $t \geq0$ as the second one has full mass on the event $\{\tau= \infty\}$ while the first one assigns measure zero to it.
+Hence, the Kunita--Yoeurp decomposition can be interpreted as a progressive Lebesgue decomposition on filtered probability spaces.
+The decomposition was introduced by \citet{Kunita1976} for Markov processes.
+The general formulation is due to \citet{Yoeurp1985}, who used it to prove a generalized Girsanov theorem for probability measures that are not necessarily absolutely continuous with respect to each other.

-Given two probability measures $P$ and $Q$, where $Q$ has the Kunita-Yoeurp-decomposition $(Z,\tau)$ with respect to $P$, the stopping time $\tau$ is uniquely determined up to a $Q$--null set, and the $P$--supermartingale $Z$ is uniquely determined up to a $P$--evanescent set; see Proposition~2 in \cite{Yoeurp1985}.
-Note, however, that it may well be possible to associate two different F\"ollmer countably additive measures to a given $P$--supermartingale $Z$.
+Given two probability measures $P$ and $Q$, where $Q$ has the Kunita--Yoeurp decomposition $(Z,\tau)$ with respect to $P$, the stopping time $\tau$ is uniquely determined up to a $Q$-null set, and the $P$-supermartingale $Z$ is uniquely determined up to a $P$-evanescent set; see Proposition~2 in \citet{Yoeurp1985}.
+As Theorem~\ref{tfoellmercountablesummary} below yields, it might well be possible, however, to associate two different F\"ollmer countably additive measures to a given $P$-supermartingale $Z$.

-\begin{defn} We say that the F\"ollmer pair for $Z$ is \emph{unique} if given two probability measures $Q$ and $\widetilde{Q}$ and two stopping times $\tau$ and $\widetilde{\tau}$ such that $(Q,\tau)$ and $(\widetilde{Q}, \widetilde{\tau})$ both satisfy \eqref{e:kunita-yoeurp}, we have $Q = \widetilde{Q}$ and $Q[\tau = \widetilde{\tau}] = 1$.
+\begin{defn} We say that the F\"ollmer pair for $Z$ is \emph{unique} if given two probability measures $Q$ and $\widetilde{Q}$ and two stopping times $\tau$ and $\widetilde{\tau}$ such that $(Q,\tau)$ and $(\widetilde {Q}, \widetilde{\tau})$ both satisfy (\ref{ekunita-yoeurp}), we have $Q = \widetilde{Q}$ (and $Q[\tau= \widetilde{\tau}] = 1$).

-If $\tau$ is a stopping time, then we say that the F\"ollmer (countably additive) measure for $(Z,\tau)$ is \emph{unique} if, given two probability measures $Q$ and $\widetilde{Q}$ such that $(Q,\tau)$ and $(\widetilde{Q}, \tau)$ both satisfy \eqref{e:kunita-yoeurp}, we have $Q = \widetilde{Q}$. \end{defn}
+If $\tau$ is a stopping time, then we say that the F\"ollmer (countably additive) measure for $(Z,\tau)$ is \emph{unique} if, given two probability measures $Q$ and $\widetilde{Q}$ such that $(Q,\tau)$ and $(\widetilde{Q}, \tau)$ both satisfy (\ref {ekunita-yoeurp}), we have $Q = \widetilde{Q}$. \end{defn}

-In order to verify whether a given probability measure is a F\"ollmer countably additive measure for the $P$--supermartingale $Z$, it suffices to verify \eqref{e:kunita-yoeurp} for deterministic times:
+In order to verify whether a given probability measure is a F\"ollmer countably additive measure for the $P$-supermartingale $Z$, it suffices to verify (\ref{ekunita-yoeurp}) for deterministic times.